andrewburger/andrewburger.github.io/_drafts/2000-04-04-template-link-article-title.md

 ---
 layout: post
-title: Daily Link
+title: 🔗 Article Title
-permalink: link-20000404
+permalink: link-article-title
 ---

 [Manton Reece at micro.blog](https://book.micro.blog/uses-for-microblog/) on how to start writing with microblogging: